Social Media Conferences are a great way to build your business by connecting with other bloggers, social media managers, start-ups and brands.

 Confession time.
 I am a charger collector and have more than one for my i-devices.
 I just can't resist a good Mophie product.
 As far as I am concerned they are the best and I couldn't live with out them (Note to self: this only works, Donna, if you actually charge them, which – sorry to point this out – you have done twice in the past week, just sayin').

 I love my Mophie chargers so much I have 2 of them.
-I have:

 Oh and I also have a lipstick-sized charger called the Power Rod from Brookstone.
 It's cute enough to deserve a video: